 Customer Segmentation Examples #4: By Customer Sophistication Level

-In this type of segmentation, the business’ maturity is taken into consideration.
+In this type of segmentation, the business’ maturity is considered.

-- Instead of looking at a customer’s firmographic information or potential value, you look at the awareness of the problem that they face, and understand how your problem solves it.
+- Instead of looking at a customer’s firmographic information or potential value, you look at the awareness of the problem they face and understand how your problem solves it.

 - Using the sophistication-based segmentation method, it is possible to create tailor-made campaigns.

 For example, a startup that doesn’t have a lot of customers might not require a full-fledged and expensive CRM tool.
-Instead, they could use the free tools that are available.
+Instead, they could use the available free tools.

 Customer Segmentation Examples #5: By Behavior